About Turkey Hill

 Turkey Hill makes a full line of frozen dairy treats.
 They include Premium Ice Cream, All Natural Ice Cream, Light Ice Cream, Fat Free No Sugar Added Ice Cream, Frozen Yogurt, Sherbet, Ice Cream Sandwiches, and Sundae Cones.
 Overall we make about 80-90 different flavors and products every year.

 We also make an extensive line of Iced Teas and Fruit Drinks.
 This includes flavors like Lemon Tea, Raspberry Tea, and Peach Tea.
 The fruit drinks include flavors like Strawberry Kiwi Lemonade and Orangeade.

 And, of course, we are a dairy.
 And that means milk.
-We offer a full line of milks - whole milk, 2% reduced fat milk, 1% lowfat milk, fat free milk, chocolate milk, and strawberry milk.
+We offer a full line of milks - whole milk, 2% reduced fat milk, 1% lowfat milk, fat free milk, and chocolate milk.

 - Do you own the Turkey Hill Minit Markets?View answer

 No we don't.
 The Turkey Hill Minit Markets were started by the Frey family as a way to market our products.
-They now function as a separate sister company to the dairy.
-The Minit Markets are a great place to find a wide selection of our milk, drinks, and frozen dairy desserts, plus a lot of other products.
+They are now owned by EG America.
+The Minit Markets are a great place to find a wide selection of our milk, drinks, and frozen dairy desserts.
+For more information about their stores, visit www.turkeyhillstores.com.